parjanya/sbcli/README.md

 ; while nothing prevents you from writing to them, i advise against it *last-result*  ; => nil
 *hist*         ; => ()

+; you can optionally set a path to pygmentize to enable syntax-coloring ; in the REPL
+*pygmentize*
 ```

 <hr/>